Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases: Acknowledgments

 \subsection{Phase slip detection}

-From the relative phases $\phi (x)$ obtained from the interference fringes (Fig.~\ref{fig:figSI2}), we count the number of phase slips.
+\mbox{}\\ From the relative phases $\phi (x)$ obtained from the interference fringes (Supplementary Figs.~\ref{fig:figSI2}a and b), we count the number of phase slips.
 We first unwrap $\phi (x)$ to remove $2\pi$ phase jumps and evaluate the phase gradient $\frac{d \phi}{d x}$.
 We then compare $\left|\frac{d \phi}{d x}\right|$ with an empirically selected lower bound threshold of $0.29\pi\,/\rm{\mu m}$ to count phase slips.
-This is chosen to avoid falsely detecting smaller phase distortions as phase jumps.
+This threshold refers approximately to the edges of the initial event probability of $\frac{d \phi}{d x}$ (Supplementary Fig.~\ref{fig:figSI2}c) and is chosen to avoid falsely detecting smaller phase distortions as phase jumps.
 We have applied the same detection criteria to the entire data set presented in Figs. \ref{fig:phase_slip} and \ref{fig:fig4}.
 The validity of the phase slip detection using 2D GPE simulations is also discussed below.